 Metlakatla is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Metlakatla is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Metlakatla who work in teaching (17.94%), office and administrative support (12.96%), and management occupations (8.64%).

-One of the nice things about Metlakatla is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Metlakatla is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Metlakatla is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.